-Recognised with the 2015 International Landscape Photographer of the Year and the 2018 David Malin Astrophotography Award, Luke’s expertise also extends to aerial cinematography as a certified drone operator from the Civil Aviation Safety Authority (CASA).
-His contributions to the 2022 film “Franklin” demonstrate his aptitude in this field.
+Luke has received international recognition, including the 2015 International Landscape Photographer of the Year award and the 2018 David Malin Astrophotography Award.
+As a certified drone operator from the Civil Aviation Safety Authority (CASA), he has also contributed to aerial cinematography, notably in the 2022 film “Franklin.”

 Luke Tscharke 03 2156px